vegaprotocol/specs/specs/0026-auctions.md

 - indicative uncrossing volume

 The Indicative Uncrossing Price is the price at which all trades would occur if we uncrossed the auction now.
 This will need to be streamed like a normal price, but API users will need a way to know it's an *indicative* uncrossing price and **not** a last traded or mid price.
 This will likely be a new field.

+### Existing APIs
+Unlike in traditional centralised trading venues, we will continue to calculate and emit Market Depth events which will contain the shape of the entire book, as it normally does during [continuous trading](https://github.com/vegaprotocol/product/blob/master/specs/0001-market-framework.md#trading-mode---continuous-trading).
+This is because the orders are already public, and calculating the Market Depth based on already-available orders would be trivial.

 ## Restriction on orders in auction mode